Offshore Banking: A Hi-Tech Reality

 Costs

 Opening an offshore account can be a bit expensive.
 Most offshore banks are not traditional ones and do not benefit from an extended network of banking partners (intermediary banks).
-Moreover, as – most of them – want to provide with the same (if not better) level of services and guarantee than traditional banks, offshore banks often provide (and require) larger liquidity ratio compared to traditional banks.
+Moreover, as – most of them – want to provide the same (if not better) level of services and guarantees as traditional banks, offshore banks often provide (and require) a larger liquidity ratio compared to traditional banks.
 Therefore, offshore banking may become more expensive than traditional banking.
 However, the idea that offshore banking is strictly designed for the wealthy is definitely false as you already have several options on the market that would probably suit your requirements shall you wish to pursuit this journey.

 Conclusion